 Mod of exceptions.

-An exception is basically a pair of a message str and a vec of traces.
+An exception is a pair of a message str and a vec of traces.

 An exception can also have the `next` exception in the chain.
-Exception chain is used for “suppressed” exceptions by CORE.with_finally.
+Exception chain is used for “suppressed” exceptions by CONTROL.with_finally.
 It is not for exception wrapping.